|MAN A95 (Euro 6) – 3-Door Batch

 The 100 three-door double-deck buses under Contract PT342 are the last pure-diesel buses to be procured for the Singapore public bus industry.

 Authorities announced during the Committee of Supply Debate 2019 that Singapore would commit to a 100% clean energy bus fleet by 2040.
-This commitment was further reaffirmed in the Committee of Supply Debate 2020 held in March, where it was announced that only electric or hybrid buses would henceforth be procured in line with this clean energy goal.
+This commitment was reaffirmed the following year, at the Committee of Supply Debate 2020, where it was announced that only electric or hybrid buses would henceforth be procured in line with this clean energy goal.

 Design Features & Challenges

 Prior to this tender, European bus manufacturers typically made fully-low-floor chassis targeted at their domestic left-hand-drive (LHD)-dominant market.
-As a result, drivetrain components are offset to the left of the chassis to accommodate a full-low-floor design and an optional third door at the rear (example: Volvo B5LH drivetrain).
-The MAN A95 chassis is no different, with its engine, transmission and driveshaft on the left side of the vehicle.
+As a result, drivetrain components are offset to the left of the chassis to accommodate a full-low-floor design and an optional third door at the rear.
+The MAN A95 chassis is no different, with its offset T-drive drivetrain layout adapted from the low-floor MAN Lion’s City model line.
 The ZF drive axles used on the MAN A95 are also configured only with the differential on the left side, thus requiring a left-side driveshaft connection.